6-11 July 2025, Skipton, UK

 FSO is grateful to the sound engineer and producer, Haresh Patel, for recording the premiere live.

-Disco Ball – Mountain Hare was inspired by my research into Mountain Hares in the Cairngorm mountains, Scotland, and was supported by a Finzi Trust Scholarship.
+Mountain Hare was inspired by my research into Mountain Hares in the Cairngorm mountains, Scotland, and was supported by a Finzi Trust Scholarship.
 There is also a version for violin, cello, piano and clarinet.
-The title Disco Ball – Mountain Hare is shared by an extended travel essay I wrote about the research process called Disco Ball – Mountain Hare: composing in the Cairngorms.
-You can read extracts from that, and about the disco ball metaphor here.
+Bill wrote a travel essay about the research process called Composing in the Cairngorms.
+You can read extracts from that, and about an intriguing disco ball metaphor for the hare here.

 A beautiful programme in the fabulous acoustic of the cathedral.
 We are joined by soprano, Jessica Cale, organist, Andrew Parnell, and Gloriana choir, under their director, Deborah Miles-Johnson.
 Tickets.